 Getting into the habit of checking things like oil and coolant levels is good practice – particularly as you may be travelling for longer due to road closures or traffic jams or travelling further afield.

-To help drivers as they prepare to travel over the Easter holidays, we’ve put together a 9 -step ‘ultimate’ checklist:
+To help drivers as they prepare to travel, we’ve put together a 9 -step ‘ultimate’ checklist:

 1. Check your car lights and bulbs are clean and working properly